2012 Buick Regal Performance

 Handling and Braking

 Most reviewers report that a few minutes driving the Regal will erase any memories of the floaty, ponderous Buicks of the past.
 They say the Regal is well-balanced, with good handling.
 For driving enthusiasts, reviewers recommend the Regal GS, which features an adjustable suspension system with three modes that alter handling dynamics and steering feel.
-Reviewers who tested the system say it’s more composed and fun to drive.
+Reviewers who tested the GS say it’s more composed and fun to drive.

 - "The chassis is well-calibrated, and drivers can choose from normal, sport and GS modes, which adjust the suspension and steering levels." -- AutoWeek (Regal GS)